codus/rest_api/README.md

 *http://www.myapiurl.com/categories/2/categories*

-That allows to get/post/put/delete the child categories of category 2.
+That allows you to get/post/put/delete the child categories of category 2.
 But if you try to do:

 ```ruby
 RestApi.request.get_categories_in_categories(2)